MobilityData/gbfs/gbfs.md

 It is RECOMMENDED that all GBFS data sets be offered under an open data license.
 Open data licenses allow consumers to freely use, modify, and share GBFS data for any purpose in perpetuity.
 Licensing of GBFS data provides certainty to GBFS consumers, allowing them to integrate GBFS data into their work.
 All GBFS data sets SHOULD specify a license using the `license_id` field with an [SPDX identifier](https://spdx.org/licenses/) or by using the `license_url` field with a URL pointing to a custom license in `system_information.json`.
 See the GBFS repo for a [comparison of a subset of standard licenses](https://github.com/MobilityData/gbfs/blob/master/data-licenses.md).

 ## Field Types
-* Object - A JSON element consisting of key-value pairs (fields).
 * Array - A JSON element consisting of an ordered sequence of zero or more values.
 * Array&lt;Type&gt; - A JSON element consisting of an ordered sequence of zero or more values of the specified sub-type.
 * Boolean - One of two possible values, `true` or `false`.
 Boolean values MUST be JSON booleans, not strings (meaning `true` or `false`, not `"true"` or `"false"`). *(as of v2.0)*